 Dabble doesn’t cost that much versus the closest competitor.
 The app charges $9.99 per month and $99.99 per year.
 That’s all.

 Below is a screenshot of Scrivener’s subscription for a full Standard or Educational License, so you can compare which of which is more convenient to you.

 This is Scrivener’s pricing for Mac version of the app, but as for other OS like Windows has similar price range.
 You’d see not that much difference.

 Simply sign up and download the app right through your desktop or your laptop and begin the experience.
 It’s 123 MB versus 183 MB Scrivener (FREE version).

-But in the plot grid section, instead of inserting scenes there, you might want to include important points for your book instead.
+But in the plot grid section, instead of inserting scenes, you might want to include important points for your book instead.
 I find it sensible, too.

 Other than these downsides I thought about the writing app, there’s none.